Master Planned Communities

 Depending on the size and location of a master plan, schools, fire, police, roads, parks, retail, and medical are slated before homes.
 Professional buildings and different business locations are placed around the perimeter to provide support and employment for the community.

 In the top-middle of the picture, you can see how homes are scattered with vacant land interspersed.
-This is a clear sign that that section is not in a master-planned community.
-In Las Vegas, you may be sure that the surrounding homes experience dust, dirt, and possibly water control problems.
+This is a clear sign that that section of land is not in a master-planned community.
+It could be commercial or have planned use.
+What’s true at this point is that the surrounding homes will be dusty.
+Larger master-planned communities build one section at a time to systematically minimize dust and construction noise as soon as possible for the residents.

-Due to the cost of land, the vast majority of homes are two-story family-sized homes.
+Due to the cost of land and demand for affordable housing, the vast majority of homes are two-story family-sized homes.
 Most areas will also have a neighborhood with all one-story homes.
 Some master-plan developers prefer their builders to offer at least 1 one-story floorplan.
 Others will make entire neighborhoods of one-story homes.
-ADA compliance is built into every master-plan.
+ADA compliance housing and facilities are built into every master plan.

 Associations and CCR’s